dotnet/AspNetCore.Docs/aspnetcore/blazor/security/webassembly/microsoft-entra-id-groups-and-roles-net-5-to-7.md

 The preceding code doesn't include transitive memberships.
 If the app requires direct and transitive group membership claims, replace the `MemberOf` property (`IUserMemberOfCollectionWithReferencesRequestBuilder`) with `TransitiveMemberOf` (`IUserTransitiveMemberOfCollectionWithReferencesRequestBuilder`).

+:::zone pivot="graph-sdk-4"

-The preceding code ignores group membership claims (`groups`) that are ME-ID Administrator Roles (`#microsoft.graph.directoryRole` type) because the GUID values returned by the Microsoft identity platform are ME-ID Administrator Role **entity IDs** and not [**Role Template IDs**](/entra/identity/role-based-access-control/permissions-reference).
-Entity IDs aren't stable across tenants in Microsoft identity platform and shouldn't be used to create authorization policies for users in apps.
-Always use **Role Template IDs** for ME-ID Administrator Roles **provided by `wids` claims**.
+The preceding code ignores group membership claims (`groups`) that are ME-ID Administrator Roles (`#microsoft.graph.directoryRole` type) because the GUID values returned by ME-ID are Administrator Role **entity IDs** and not role [**Template IDs**](/entra/identity/role-based-access-control/permissions-reference).
+Entity IDs aren't stable across tenants and shouldn't be used to create authorization policies for users in apps.
+Always use **Template IDs** for ME-ID Administrator Roles provided by `wids` claims.

+:::zone-end

+The `wids` claim (and thus `directoryRole` claim) with a value of `b79fbf4d-3ef9-4689-8143-76b194e85509` exists for non-guest accounts of the tenant.
+It doesn't refer to an ME-ID Administrator Role Template ID.

 In the **CLIENT** app, configure the MSAL authentication to use the custom user account factory.